Mashweb/docker-project/README.md

 1. Go to <https://hub.docker.com/>;
 2. Login to your account;
 3. Click "Create Repository";
-4. Type "web-cc" as the name and "web-cc app" as the Description;
+4. Type "web-call.cc" as the name and "web-call.cc app" as the Description;
 5. Flag it as "Private";
 6. Click "Create"